0xNVAN/win-sysadmin/README.md

     -------------------------- EXAMPLE 3 --------------------------

-    PS C:\>Get-Content C:\Computers.txt | Telnet -Port 80
+    PS C:\>Get-Content C:\Computers.txt | Telnet -Port 443

-    This command will take all the computernames from a text file and pipe each computername to Telnet Cmdlet to report if all the computers are accessible on Port 80.
+    This command will take all the 'computernames' from a txt file and check accessibility against port 443.